How to Teach Consonants Quickly

 If you have limited time with older emergent students (grade 4-adult) then this technique is for you!
 Teaching grapheme-phoneme connections (letter-sound correspondence) can be time consuming when using the traditional alphabet chart.
 ABCs are great for teaching the names and the order of letters, but they are not organized for teaching the letter sounds.
 Teaching consonants can be done quickly and efficiently when they are divided into four groups.

-Older emergent newcomers who come from a non-literate environment and preliterate students often struggle with making letter-sound connections.
+Older emergent newcomers who are non-literate or preliterate often struggle with making letter-sound connections.
 They can get overwhelmed when trying to learn 26 phonemes at one time.
-When the consonants are divided into smaller, manageable groups, English learners can focus on a few similar letter-sounds and learn quickly.
+When the consonants are divided into smaller, manageable groups, English learners can focus on a fewer letter sounds and learn quickly.

 The first consonant group says its sound at the beginning of its name. (/b/ Bb, /k/ Kk).
 Begin by clarifying that students should focus on two things: the NAME and the SOUND of the letter.
 The picture helps to remind them of the name and sound.
-Introduce/review each letter in the group.
-Ask for several examples of words that students know which begin with that sound.
-(Tt table, take, talk, two, today, Tuesday, turn, Tarik, etc.) Soon your students will know the first eight consonants.
+Introduce each letter in the group.
+Ask the students for several examples of words that begin with that sound.
+(T /t/ table, take, talk, two, today, Tuesday, turn, Tarik, etc.) Soon your students will know the first eight consonants.
 This process may take 1 day to one week depending on the literacy and age of the student.
 Preliterate students generally learn much quicker than non-literate students.
 Once this first set of consonants is learned, students gain confidence and are eager to learn more.

 In addition to reviewing the group of consonants, you may want to focus on one letter per day to reinforce learning, Worksheets with pictures and minimal writing are helpful.
 Making a collage of photos or drawing pictures for each letter is another fun activity to reinforce learning and vocabulary.

-If you have taught some vowels, you can make words with learned consonants and practice sounding them out.
+If you have taught some vowels, you make words with learned consonants and practice sounding them out.
 This skill is must be demonstrated, practiced, and reinforced.
-Many non- and preliterate students find sounding out words strange.
+Many non-literate and preliterate students find sounding out words strange.

 Student contributions like saying "cookie" for the letter "K" or "phone" for the letter "f" should be praised because the student is hearing the sound correctly.
 You may or may not choose to mention that hard "C" makes the same sound as "K" and "PH" has the same sound as "F".